Mesa Domestic Violence Attorneys

 Domestic Violence in Mesa, Arizona

-Domestic violence in Mesa and Arizona can take many forms, including sexual, physical, emotional, and financial abuse.
-The common denominator is the defendant’s relationship to the victim.
+Domestic violence in Mesa and Arizona takes many forms, from sexual, physical, emotional and financial abuse.
+A key determining factor for domestic violence is the relationship between the defendant and victim.

 Penalties for Domestic Violence in Mesa